Child Custody Attorney in San Francisco

 1. What Factors Do Courts Consider in Child Custody Cases?

-Courts evaluate various factors, including the child’s age, health, emotional ties to each parent, and the parents’ ability to provide a stable environment.
-Understanding these criteria can help you prepare a stronger case.
-Additionally, the court considers any history of domestic violence, substance abuse, or criminal activity to ensure the safety and well-being of the child.
+Courts review a range of factors, including the child’s age, health, emotional bonds with each parent, and each parent’s ability to provide a stable home.
+They also look at any history of violence, substance abuse, or criminal activity to safeguard the child’s well-being.

 2. Can Custody Arrangements Be Modified?